Through semantic change, normal words become pejoratives & slurs. The real problem is often a discomfort with the situation.

 Racial Slurs and Pejorativies

 For those of us who lived through the ’60’s and ’70’s, we remember a lot of struggling over vernacular.
-‘Negro’ was the polite term for much of the 20th century, and even though today it doesn’t exactly a slur, it is definitely passé.
+‘Negro’ was the polite term for much of the 20th century, and even though today it isn’t exactly a slur, it is definitely passé.
 For a while, ‘Afro-American’ appeared, and then fell out of favor.
 I can remember ‘black’ was edging in with other slurs at one point, and ‘African American’ also lurched in and out of favor, sometimes counting among pejoratives, other times not.
 Both of these persisted, however, and not only do not count as slurs, but have become quite acceptable.

 Of course, we also have the ‘N’ word, which is among the most objectionable slurs in American English.
-The F-bomb and the monosyllableI have a fascinating two-volume Dictionary of Slang, and one day I came across an overwhelming number of vulgar terms for the male genitalia, most of which I had never heard of, and I was a sailor in … Continue reading are certainly rude, but they don’t attract the media attention, or the legal reaction, as does the ‘N’ word.
+The F-bomb and the monosyllableI have a fascinating two-volume Dictionary of Slang, and one day I came across an overwhelming number of vulgar terms for the male genitalia, most of which I had never heard of— and I was a sailor … Continue reading are certainly rude, but they don’t attract the media attention, or the legal reaction, as does the ‘N’ word.
 Which is interesting, because that slur is simply a harsh Southern variation of ‘negro.’
 Interestingly, today it is still allowed in one single instance, in the title of one of Joseph Conrad’s novels.
 I don’t know how English teachers announce that the class is going to read it.
 I would imagine that it is left off of a lot of syllabi for precisely that reason.

 My point here is simply that when we see frequent semantic change, it often reflects a discomfort with the situation.
 Any words attributed to the situation will also take on the aspect of a pejorative or even a slur, until the discomfort is resolved.
 Think of it as blaming the messenger.